 But what people seem to miss is the link between petting a cub and the ultimate shooting of that same lion in a ‘Canned Hunt’.

-You see that’s why I said earlier, if you start scratching around, you begin to see the more sinister side of cub petting, something which on its own doesn’t seem so bad.
+If you start scratching around, you begin to see the more sinister side of cub petting, something which on its own doesn’t seem so bad.